-Central Asia is interesting from an institutional perspective as the Soviet Union significantly shaped this region, perhaps much more so than the relatively more developed parts of (Western) Russia, leading to the establishment of far reaching institutions of governance, transport, social infrastructure, and gender relations, to name but a few.
-With the dissolution of the Soviet Union, some of these institutions and achievements remained or evolved - while others declined, were abolished or were destroyed.
+&lt;sup>e Institute for the Study of Labor (IZA), Schaumburg-Lippe-Str.
+5-9, 53113 Bonn, Germany institutions of governance, transport, social infrastructure, and gender relations, to name but a few.
+With the dissolution of the Soviet Union, some of these institutions and achievements remained or evolved - while others declined, were abolished or destroyed.
 As with other countries affected by the collapse of the Soviet Union, output dropped significantly, patterns of production shifted dramatically and labor churned.
 From an economic development perspective, these changes may have led to greater efficiency - yet they also caused significant human hardship and violent conflict in some instances.
 In contrast, as Table 1 indicates, economic equality, life expectancy, and educational attainments of women are very high in Central Asia.